Little Heroes Foundation: Fundraising activities

 The Foundation raises funds through a variety of means ranging from direct donations, sale of specialised merchandise, to special events – often with a sporting theme.

 The most widely publicised event is the "Slow Down".
 Slow Down is an annual Australian rules football match held at the end of the regular season, with teams drawn mostly from ex-AFL and SANFL players.
 The players competing are loosely aligned to the two Adelaide-based AFL sides: Adelaide Crows and Port Adelaide Power.
 The name "Slow Down" is a play on words to the local football derby between Adelaide and Port Adelaide, which is promoted as a "Showdown".
 For a gold coin entrance fee spectators enjoy a lighthearted game where entertainment is more the aim than the actual outcome on the scoreboard.
 Attendance in 2005 was over 30,000.

-Other fund-raising activities include charity golf events, special event Luncheons, and sales from specialist items such as modified versions of the popular board games, Monopoly and Trivial Pursuit.
+Other fund-raising activities include charity golf events, special event Luncheons, and sales from specialist items such as modified versions of the board games Monopoly and Trivial Pursuit.